ajenstory/about/README.md

 ### What I'm working on

-- A portfolio and blog site where I also plan to share projects I am working on, and share more of my thoughts and experiences in writing.
+- A portfolio and blog site where I also plan to share projects I am working on, and share more of my thoughts and experiences in writing.👩🏻‍💻

 - A recipe finder and menu builder that helps foodies and restaurateurs build sustainable menu plans with a low carbon footprint in mind. 🍏